Church involvement: Fellowship responsibilitiesIntroduction

 i] The main church meeting.
 This is the main Sunday meeting when all church members should do their best to attend.
 Although the "Lord's Day" is the most appropriate meeting day for believers, it could be any day if the circumstances warranted it.
 We should pray in advance for the meeting, participate in the service - join in, sing heartily and do something like read a lesson or lead in prayers.
 We should even take the trouble to let our Christian friends know when we're going to miss a Sunday.
 It's the most important activity in the week, so we do need to treat it that way.

 ii] The small group meeting.
-It's hard to develop close friendships with a large group, so it's very important to join a small Bible study group, supportive fellowship, growth group, discipleship group, prayer group, youth fellowship, or nurture group.
+It's hard to develop a close friendship with a large group, so it's very important to join a small Bible study group, supportive fellowship, growth group, discipleship group, prayer group, youth fellowship, or nurture group.
 Most churches have such groups and by joining in we grow in fellowship with our fellow church members.
-We will need to attend regularly, join in with the discussions, comment openly, express our views, prepare for the meeting and be willing to share our feelings.
+We will need to attend regularly, join in with the discussions, comment openly, express our views, prepare for the meeting and be willing to participate.

 Getting to know our fellow church members can be difficult.
 With many people we may have to make the first approach.
 It's not that they don't care about us, it's just that we're all a bit shy.